MrPowers/cali/README.md

 This repo contains scripts to provision your development environment.

-It's designed for control freaks that want to understand all the code in their `.bash_profile`, `.vimrc`, and emacs config files.

 Understanding the details of your machine setup helps you debug issues.
 This guide will remind you how to get new machines setup quickly.
+It's not meant to be a single command setup.
+It's better for you to go through the commands one-by-one, so you can customize your machine accordingly.

 ## How to provision a Mac from scratch